njpanderson/myo-webpage/docs/tutorials/templates.md

 # Templates

-Creating HTML templates for Tag is relatively easy, so long as a few rules are followed.
+Creating HTML templates for tag is relatively easy, so long as a few rules are followed.

 ## What’s included